GaijinEntertainment/GaijinApplicationPlatform/docs/dev-portal/configs-format/stats-config-format.md

 # Player statistics

 Player statistics are an important part of all modern games.
 Most game mechanics, such as character leveling and abilities, achievements, leaderboards, player rewarding, etc use player statistics.
-With our services, work with statics will be simple and easy.

 This article describes the format of stats config, also provides examples of different stats.
-You can read about the interaction between the game and the statistics server here: [Userstat Api](userstat-api).
+You can read about the interaction between the game and the statistics server here: [Userstat Api](./../services-api/userstat-api).

-## Stats format
+## Stat format

-To use and store statistics you need to add stats description to [stats config](gui-description), and [deploy config](gui-description) to the stats server.
+To use and store statistics you need to add stats description to [stats config](./../gui/configs-management#multi-element-config), and [deploy configs](./../gui/configs-management#deploy-configs) to services.

 **Stat description format**:

 ```json
 {
   "name": "kills_death_rating",                 // required
   "type": "FLOAT",                              // required

   "minValue": 0,                                // optional
   "maxValue": 1,                                // optional
   "defValue": 0                                 // optional, default = 0